bozhko-egor/dota2-discord-bot/README.md

 Discord bot that provides Dota2 related utilities.

+Uses YASP-API to get stats and match details.

 Use [**this**](https://discordapp.com/oauth2/authorize?client_id=189656913246420992&scope=bot&permissions=268561414) link to invite the bot to your server.

-##Adding matches

-You can add your games to the bot's DB following these simple steps:

-1. `!add_steamid <32bit steamid>` - links Steam ID to your Discord ID.
+All you need to do is link your Steam ID  to your Discord ID:
-2. `!parse_my_game_history` - Parses your matches into DB.
-Takes about 10-15 min per 1000 games.

-**NOTE: Dota2 API gives a maximum of 500 last games for each hero you play.
-So if you have more than 500 games as same hero bot may not be able to get full stats.**
+`!add_steamid <32bit steamid>`

-**NOTE2: Make sure you have "Expose Public Match Data" setting enabled in the Dota 2.**
+**NOTE: Make sure you have "Expose Public Match Data" setting enabled in the Dota 2.**

-**NOTE3: After successfully adding your Steam id bot will automatically parse your Dota 2 matches into DB every hour**
 ## List of commands:
 Command prefix = `!`